This story was most recently updated Dec. 19, 2019 with new information on bans.

 Actions by States, Governors, and Departments of Health

 Nine states have taken action on e-cigarettes, especially against flavored products favored by teens and young adults, according to the Public Health Law Center, an organization that advocates for tobacco reduction and other health issues.
-In addition to Massachusetts, they include: California, Michigan, Montana, New York, Oregon, Rhode Island, Utah and Washington.
+In addition to Massachusetts and Montana, they include: California, Michigan, New York, Oregon, Rhode Island, Utah and Washington.
 Washington also added products with vitamin E to its ban.
 The CDC recently tied vitamin E to the outbreak of lung illness related to vaping.

 Governors have set up the bans with executive orders, or state health departments have tried emergency rules, according to the National Conference on State Legislatures.